MES Applications: Batch Manufacturing and Standards

 - Recipe and Formula Management:

-- Stores and manages production recipes for consistency across batches.
+- Stores and manages recipes digitally, ensuring consistency across batches and facilities.

 - Quality Assurance:

-- Integrates quality checks at every stage of production.
+- Integrates in-process quality checks at each production stage.

 - Compliance Monitoring: